Rediscovering My Polish And Slavic Pagan Roots with Witcher 3

 There is so much more to uncover.
 Slavic mythology may be fragmented, but its roots run deep.
 There are current pagan communities out there in Poland to explore.
 So much more research to do.

-The next time I walk through the forests of Poland, I will think of those who were worshipped beneath their boughs and consider the deep green in a different light.
+The next time I walk through the forests of Poland, I will think of those who were worshipped beneath their boughs, and I will consider the deep green in a different light.

 Tagged in: pagan